-Born and raised in Poznań, his earliest musical memories are of his father playing the piano.
-Taking up the violin at the age of six and classical clarinet training.
-Riffing on his beloved rare alto clarinet, casting aside the frustrations of formal music lessons by finding salvation in jazz, the harmonica and a burning desire to improvise led to a world-class mastery of other woodwinds including khaen (proto-harmonica; Laos).
+Born and raised in Poznań, his earliest musical memories are of his father playing the piano, taking up the violin at the age of six and classical clarinet training.
+Riffing on his beloved rare alto clarinet, casting aside the frustrations of formal music lessons for a salvation in jazz & the burning desire to improvise led to a world-class mastery of other woodwinds including khaen (proto-harmonica; Laos).
 Expert manipulation of urban-ritual electronics and loops anchored to a human perspective and folk-trance tradition, Zimpel prioritises of depth & understanding whichever his chosen context.

 Most recent solo highlight has to be 2020’s ‘Massive Oscillations’, the result of a nine-day residency at the Willem Twee studio in Den Bosch, mixed with the help of collaborator James Holden, and released via Amsterdam’s Ongehoord records.
 In keeping with his restless improvisational spirit, Zimpel jettisoned previous ideas and setabout using the studio’s array of oscillators, generators, sequencers, tape recorders and filters (alongside his beloved clarinet) to capitalize on opportunities the facility offered him.
 Having tuned the oscillators by ear for ‘Sine Tapes’ and title track ‘Massive Oscillations‘, whilst attempting to work out melodies on his clarinet,Zimpel found he’d inadvertently arrived at a lower frequency than intended.
 By a happy accident, he realized he’d subconsciously been tuning in to the bells of St Jan’s Cathedral, which is located close to the studio.
 “It was this kind of magical coincidence that really helped shape the recording“, he recalls.